CHAPTER ONE

 “Overheated,” he shouted back.

-“You’re on a recorded line,” the officer said.
+“You’re on a recorded line,” the trooper said.
 “What were you doing down there?”

 He wanted to say, what do you think I was doing?
 But caught himself.
-“Checking the wildflowers while my car cooled off,” he said.
+“Checking the wildflowers while my jeep cooled off.”

 “Special?”
-The officer stopped and looked him up and down.
+The officer looked him up and down.

 “Queen Anne’s Lace.
-You can see the tops of them from here, the white ones with the purple blemish in the middle.
-Some yellow composites, daisies, cattails in the bog.”
+You can see the tops from here, the white ones with the purple bud in the middle.
+William Carlos Williams wrote a poem about them.”

-The trooper said, “It’s against the law to leave your vehicle unattended on the side of the road, especially in a precarious place like this.
+“This isn’t a literature class,” the trooper said.
+“You are prohibited by law to leave your vehicle unattended on the side of the road, especially in a precarious place like this.
 You’re required to put out cones or flares and notify state police.”
 The trooper’s sunglasses slipped to reveal shadow around dark blue eyes, brows clipped tight.
 “License, registration and insurance please.”

-He strode to the jeep, steps measured against the rhythm of the traffic in the far lane, then slid in, found the papers nestled in the console, and retrieved his license.
-The engine needed time to cool, so he quenched his parched throat with two gulps of water, exited the jeep and regarded the tableau unfolding in the far lane.
+He strode to the jeep, slid in, found the papers nestled in the console, and retrieved his license.
+The engine needed more time to cool, so he quenched his parched throat with two gulps of water, exited the jeep and regarded the tableau unfolding in the far lane.
 Vehicles had slowed to a crawl.
-A child in a van laughed and waved, its nose pressed against the side window.
+A child in a van laughed and waved, nose pressed against the side window.
 A woman in a passenger seat did a double take, her curiosity piqued by a man who appeared to come straight out of a Matrix movie.
 A smirk appeared on the face of a man behind the wheel of a pickup truck.
 A biker pumped his fist in the air.
 It was like schadenfreude on parade.

 The trooper hollered, “What’s the holdup?!”

-“Sorry,” he said, wanting to delay further.
-“May I see your badge please?”
+As he approached, he asked, “may I see your badge please?”

 “I have a right to see your badge, then I’ll cooperate fully,” he insisted.

-The officer pulled the badge from a side pocket, flashed it, then pocketed it again in a single motion.
+The officer pulled the badge from a side pocket, flashed it and replaced it in a single motion.

 The officer held out the badge again.
 The name Casey Cline was written in bold letters.
 He noted the number, then studied the photo.
 An image of a man appeared, which turned into a woman, then a man, a reversible figure whose identity shifted each time he blinked his eyes.
 “Thank you,” he said and handed the trooper his Massachusetts license and papers.